 Capitalize when it is part of a proper name.
 Lower case whenever it stands alone.
 Do not abbreviate in any usage.
 A phrase such as "the department" is preferable on second reference.

 directions and regions

 Generally lower case: north, south, etc., when they indicate compass direction; capitalize when they designate region or are part of a proper name.
 He drove north.
 Rail would serve southeastern Wisconsin; Midwest; Northern accent; northern France but South Korea.

 Use lowercase for the term, but use capital letters for the acronym.
 The same would apply to environmental impact statement (EIS) and other long terms that are used repeatedly.
 (Shorter terms, such as environmental assessment and needs assessment, should always be spelled out.)

 dotnet, not DOTNET

-Capitalize only at the beginning of a sentence
+No hyphen; capitalize only at the beginning of a sentence